Diocese of Amarillo: 1800 to 1926

 The first Catholic priests in the Panhandle came from Kansas and New Mexico during the 1870s, serving the small Catholic population in periodic visits.
 The first Catholic church in the Panhandle was St. Mary's, dedicated in Clarendon in 1892, to serve Irish and German railroad workers.
 In 1903, construction started on St. Mary's, the first Catholic church in Amarillo.

 1903 to 1941

 Pope Pius XI founded the Diocese of Amarillo on August 3, 1926, taking its territory from the Dioceses of Dallas and San Antonio.
 The new diocese contained large areas of northern Texas.
-The pope named Reverend Rudolph Gerken of Dallas as the first bishop of Amarillo.
+The pope named Rudolph Gerken of Dallas as the first bishop of Amarillo.
 During his tenure in Amarillo, Gerken oversaw the construction of thirty-five churches.
 He also founded Price Memorial College, a secondary school in Amarillo, and served as its first president.
 In 1933, Gerken became archbishop of the Archdiocese of Santa Fe.

-The second bishop of Amarillo was Reverend Robert Lucey of the Diocese of Los Angeles, named by Pius XI in 1934.
+The second bishop of Amarillo was Robert Lucey of the Diocese of Los Angeles, named by Pius XI in 1934.
 He established the Texas Panhandle Register as the diocesan newspaper.
 Lucey was elevated to archbishop of San Antonio in 1941.
 That same year, Pope Pius XII appointed Monsignor Laurence FitzSimon of San Antonio as the next bishop of Amarillo.